Let's Talk About...

 Are you selling something?

 There is never a sales pitch at these events.
-It's simply a deep dive into a specific topic to be of services to our client base.
+It's simply a deep dive into a specific topic to be of service to our client base.

 If You Want To Talk About....